 It was impressive just how many projects Apple has managed to keep going during the coronavirus — and fascinating to learn how they've done it — but it was also helping other firms in these peculiar days.
 In July, the London-based arts organization Made in LDN announced the online resumption of its program for local musicians, in collaboration with Apple.

 July has never been the busiest time for Apple, but as a sign of how things have changed over the years, take a look at what was reportedly the single largest launch the company made this time.

 In previous years, July had seen Mac OS 8 (1997), the iBook G3 and Wi-FI (1999), iCal (2002), and even AppleLink (1985).
 There was also Windows 98, but we don't talk about that, this is a family show.

 For 2020, Apple's headline launch was "Greyhound," the movie.
 We're not knocking it at all — it's an excellent movie, even if it had some technical problems — but Apple didn't make it.
 Apple bought it, although in doing so also saved it from sitting in film studio's store cupboard for even longer than it did.

-Apple TV+ still doesn't have that one breakout series that gets people talking the way they do about Baby Yoda on the Disney+ show "The Mandalorian," but reportedly strong ratings for "Greyhound" did come at the same time as more plaudits for the service.
+Apple TV+ still didn't seem to have that one breakout series that gets people talking the way they do about Baby Yoda on the Disney+ show "The Mandalorian," but reportedly strong ratings for "Greyhound" did come at the same time as more plaudits for the service.
 It became the first streaming service to get Daytime Emmy wins — for "Ghostwriter" and "Peanuts in Space," for one thing.

-If the general perception is that Apple TV+ just isn't as high profile as Disney+ or Netflix, those July Daytime Emmy wins mean it's earned 25 awards so far.
+If the general perception is that Apple TV+ just isn't as high profile as Disney+ or Netflix, those July Daytime Emmy wins mean it had earned 25 awards so far.
 That's out of 71 nominations.